LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

    object
       An entity characterized by an identity and a set of predicate directives and clauses.
 Logtalk objects can be either static or dynamic.
-Logtalk objects can play the role of classes, instances, or prototypes.
-The role or roles an object plays depends on its relations with other objects.
+Logtalk objects can play the *role* of classes, instances, or prototypes.
+The role or roles an object plays are a function of its relations with other objects.

    object database
       The set of predicates locally defined inside an object.